visionjo/facerec-bias-bfw/data/README.md

 ## Reported bugs
-Here listed are the bugs in the data.<sup><a href="#fn1" id="ref1">1</a></sup> Each bug is listed per the date first reported, along with a brief description proceeding the item in parentheses.
+Here are the bugs in the data.<sup><a href="#fn1" id="ref1">1</a></sup> Each bug is listed per the date first reported, along with a brief description proceeding the item in parentheses.
 Future versions of data will incorporate bug fixes based on the following:

 __24 July 2020__,
 * asian_females/n002509/0139_03.jpg (incorrect identity)